jentery/engl230v3/index.md

 * Review [Prompt 3](prompt3.html).
 A response is due in Brightspace by Friday, November 4th.
 * Expect a review of concepts and techniques for approaching images in fiction.

-Please note that Monday, October 31st is the last day for withdrawing from first term courses without penalty of failure.
+Please note that Monday, October 31st is the last day to withdraw from first term courses without penalty of failure.

 ## Week 9 (Nov.
 1, 2 + 4): Meaning and Motivation